kehantan/labbook/docs/assays/plaque.rst

 * Cells should be at least 90% confluency at the time of infection.
 * Amount of cells harvested from a T75 flask with 80% confluency should be sufficient to seed at least 2 6 well plate with 600,000 cells in each well for next day virus infection.
-* Number of cells to seed depends on which day you want to do infection
+* Number of cells to seed depends on which day you want to do infection.

     * Seed 6 well plate with 600,000 cells per well for next day infection
     * Seed 6 well plate with 400,000 cells per well for infection after 2 days